 I’m a guanciale man when it comes to Roman pasta.
 That’s cured pork jowl, for the unfamiliar, which is arguably the most traditional choice used in both this and pasta all’Amatriciana (pancetta can also be used).
 Although bacon is easier to find, neither of these Italian salumi is smoked, so there’s a different flavor profile.
 Guanciale is also much fattier, giving it a richer, deeper essence.
 And even if one might learn to prefer a smoky flavor with their eggs in carbonara, for me there’s something to be said for knowing where a dish comes from before messing with it.

-(If you’re interested in how I make carbonara, view my recipe here.
-Otherwise read on.)
+(If you’re interested in how I make carbonara, a recipe is at the end of the article.)

 When it comes to pairing wine with Carbonara, there’s rarely consensus.
 On one hand, an egg-based sauce might suggest aromatic and white.
 On the other, pork fat.
 It’s tricky for sure.
 Before writing this, I did a lot of online research and found suggestions all over the spectrum (even more so than usual), people enthusiastically and determinedly recommending everything from Prosecco to northern Italian whites, southern Italian reds and everything in between.
 One person even suggested a well-aged Barolo.

 So I took to Twitter, asking some of our food & wine expert friends to see what they’d have to say on the matter.
 As expected, the disagreement persisted.